mathandphysics/voidstar/README.md

 <p>where $\lambda$ parametrizes the geodesic.
 These equations are solved numerically.
-The integration method is generic and can support any metric tensor, but only the Kerr and Minkowski metrics are currently included.
-A "cinematic mode" is included with basic lighting adjustments to create neat images.
+The integration method is generic and can support any metric tensor, but only the Kerr and Minkowski metrics are currently included.</p>

+<p>A "cinematic mode" is included with basic lighting adjustments to create neat images.
 Additionally, <code>void*</code> can draw debug colouring on both the accretion disk and sphere in order to better make sense of what you're looking at.
 By default, the top of the accretion disk and bottom of the accretion disk are coloured differently with this debug colouring.</p>

 ### Other Screenshots